Our Work

 green pine trees

-Maine grows trees!
-Managing forests responsibly for timber provides jobs in rural areas and products we all use in our daily lives, regardless of where we live.
-With a changing climate locally and globally, we need to consistently assess how our forest management practices contribute to or detract from the planet’s health.
-As science advances, it is clear we need large trees on the landscape, among other management changes, to mitigate climate change and improve biodiversity while supporting our local economy.
+Maine is the most forested state in the United States.
+Sustainable forestry practices provide thousands of jobs and wood products that we all use in our daily lives.
+With a changing climate, we need to consistently assess how our forest management practices contribute to or detract from the planet’s health.
+As science advances, it is clear we need to achieve an appropriate mix of forest age classes to mitigate climate change and improve habitat for biodiversity while also supporting our local economy.

 The most important action we can take is to conserve land – and build or restore a resilient landscape to anchor the health of our diverse and complex ecosystems.